pygobject/pycairo/docs/reference/surfaces.rst

    Creates a cairo surface that targets the given drawable (pixmap or window).

-   .. note:: This methods works using xpyb.
+   .. note:: *XCBSurface* cannot be instantiated directly

    .. method:: set_size(width, height)